 EdExchange empowers educators to use technology and innovative practices in diverse learning environments to inspire students in science, technology, engineering, arts and math.

-During the fall semester, EdExchange participants collaborate with Thinkery staff, subject matter experts and each other during five hands-on professional development workshops.
-In the spring, Thinkery provides six to eight weeks of onsite collaboration to support the cohort in delivering technology-based activities and lessons.
-All EdExchange participants will share their experiences and projects during a special spring showcase.
+EdExchange participants collaborate with Thinkery staff, subject matter experts and each other during hands-on professional development workshops.
+Thinkery then provides six to eight weeks of onsite collaboration to support the cohort in delivering technology-based activities and lessons.
+EdExchange participants later share their experiences and projects during a special showcase.

 Preference will be given to educators serving in Title I schools or historically low-income communities, and the program is recommended for educators working with students in 2nd–6th grades.

 The 2017–18 professional development series covers the topics such as.